Wheelchair basketball

-Wheelchair basketball is basketball played by people with varying physical disabilities that disqualify them from playing a non-disabled sport.
-These include birth defects, cerebral palsy, paralysis due to accident, amputations (of the legs, or other parts), and many other disabilities.
+Wheelchair basketball is a style of basketball played using a sports wheelchair.
 The International Wheelchair Basketball Federation (IWBF) is the governing body for this sport.
 It is recognized by the International Paralympic Committee (IPC) as the sole competent authority in wheelchair basketball worldwide.
 FIBA has recognized IWBF under Article 53 of its General Statutes.

 The IWBF has 95 National Organizations for Wheelchair Basketball (NOWBs) participating in wheelchair basketball throughout the world, with this number increasing each year.
 It is estimated that more than 100,000 people play wheelchair basketball from recreation to club play and as elite national team members.

 Wheelchair basketball is included in the Paralympic Games.
 The Wheelchair Basketball World Championship is played two years after every Paralympic Games.
 Major competition in wheelchair basketball comes from Canada, Australia, the United States, Great Britain, the Netherlands, and Japan.

 History

 1940s to 1960s

 In 1944, Ludwig Guttmann, through the rehabilitation program at the Stoke Mandeville Hospital, in Aylesbury, Buckinghamshire, England, adapted existing sports to use wheelchairs.
 It was known as wheelchair netball.

-At around the same times, starting from 1946, wheelchair basketball games were played primarily between American World War II disabled veterans.
+At around the same time, starting from 1946, wheelchair basketball games were played primarily between American World War II disabled veterans.
 It was used as a way for these soldiers to rehabilitate and socialize with other disabled veterans.
 Wheelchair basketball helped the veterans become more physically active and improve in skills such as coordination and communication.
 This began in the United States at the University of Illinois.
 Dr. Timothy Nugent founded the National Wheelchair Basketball Association in 1949 and served as commissioner for the first 25 years.

-The Stoke Mandeville Wheelchair Games, held in 1947, were the first games to be held and included only a handful of participants (26), and few events (shot put, javelin, club throw, and archery).
+The Stoke Mandeville Wheelchair Games, held in 1947, were the first games to be held and included only a handful of participants (26), and a few events (shot put, javelin, club throw, and archery).

 The number of wheelchair events and participants grew quickly.
 Wheelchair netball was introduced in the 1948 Games.
 In 1952, a team from the Netherlands was invited to compete with the British team.
 This became the first International Stoke-Mandeville Games (ISMG), an event that has been held annually ever since.

-Wheelchair basketball, as we know it now, was first played at the 1956 International Stoke-Mandeville Games.
+Wheelchair basketball, as it is known now, was first played at the 1956 International Stoke-Mandeville Games.
 The US "Pan Am Jets" team won the tournament.